sagivo/algorithms/README.md

 Simply run `ruby some_file.rb` to execute the algorithm.
 At the bottom of each file there are some test samples.
 example: `ruby brackets_combinations.rb` will print:
 `["((()))", "(()())", "(())()", "()(())", "()()()"]`.

-# Why?
-I interviewed with [Google](https://github.com/sagivo/algorithms/blob/master/src/google-interview-tips.md), [Facebook](https://github.com/sagivo/algorithms/blob/master/src/facebook-interview-tips.md), [LinkedIn](https://github.com/sagivo/algorithms/blob/master/src/linkedin-interview.md), Twitter and others.
-I also interviewed others myself.
-Sometimes it looks like they all ask you the same "out of the box" questions that don't really check knowledge but memorization of the same tricks.
-This is my way of saying - change your interview style.
-There are lots of smart people out there, this is not the best way to find them.

 # Contribute
 Did you find a bug? any way to do it better? please feel free to pull-request it :)